zeyasar/Movie_App_Project_with_Firebase/README.md

 Build a Movie App using ReactJS.

+### At the end of the project, following topics are to be covered;

+- HTML

+- CSS

+- JS

+- ReactJS

+### At the end of the project, students will be able to;

+- improve coding skills within HTML & CSS & JS & ReactJS.

+- use git commands (push, pull, commit, add etc.) and Github as Version Control System.

 ## Steps to Solution

 - Step 1 : Create React App using `npx create-react-app movie-app`